-How Laura Donnelly, Employment Law Solicitor based in our Haywards Heath office, helped a public sector employee, unfairly dismissed and discriminated against due to his disability, appeal so he was reinstated.
+How Laura Donnelly, Employment Law solicitor based in our Haywards Heath office, helped a public sector employee, who was unfairly dismissed and discriminated against due to his disability, appeal so he was reinstated.

 Alan was employed as a Director on a high salary at a public sector organisation.